Nikos Galis

 Galis led the Greece men's national basketball team to the EuroBasket's gold medal in 1987, and he earned the tournament's MVP award in the process.
 Following his stunning success in winning the 1987 EuroBasket title, Galis won both the Mr. Europa and the Euroscar player of the year awards.
 He also led Greece to a silver medal at the 1989 EuroBasket, where he was also selected to the All-EuroBasket Team.
 Overall during his national team career, he was named to the All-EuroBasket Team four times (1983, 1987, 1989, 1991).
 Among his myriad of accomplishments, he holds the EuroBasket's record for the highest career scoring average (31.2 points per game), and he was also the leading scorer of four EuroBasket tournaments, in 1983, 1987, 1989, and 1991.
 Galis also owns two major records of the FIBA World Championship/Cup tournament.
 He holds the records for the highest career scoring average (33.5 points per game), and the most total points ever scored in a single tournament, which he set at the 1986 FIBA World Championship.

-Galis, who was named the Greek Male Athlete of the Year three times (1986, 1987, 1989), is highly revered in Greece, where he is considered by many to be one of the greatest national athletes that the country has ever had.
-His years with Aris Thessaloniki and the Greece national team, lifted Greek basketball from a place of relative obscurity, to both European and global power status.
-Galis was the sports icon that eventually inspired thousands of Greeks to take up playing the game of basketball.
+Galis, who was named the Greek Male Athlete of the Year three times (1986, 1987, 1989), is considered by many to be one of the greatest national athletes Greece has had.
 He is still widely lauded in Greece and has kept his position as a legend and a hero for the Greek nation and people.
 Galis' number 6 jersey was retired by Aris, in 2013, and his number 4 jersey was retired by the Greece national team, in 2023.